 Diets rich in peanuts and peanut butter appear to protect against heart disease by lowering levels of bad LDL cholesterol and controlling body weight.
 So enjoy this time-honored favorite with the whole family.

-Following are some quick and nutritious peanut butter nibbles to take any boredom out of peanut butter while reaping the health benefits.
+Following are some quick and nutritious nibbles to reap the health benefits.

 Spread your peanut butter in a new way.
-For an appealing and healthy snack, spread peanut butter on apples, bananas or pears.
+For an appealing and healthy snack, spread it on apples, bananas or pears.

 At breakfast, spread it on waffles.
 For lunch, roll it up with jelly.

 Swirl it.
-Heat 2-tablespoons peanut butter in the microwave for about one minute until soft.
+Heat 2-tablespoons in the microwave for about one minute until soft.
 Swirl it into yogurt, or use as a topping on frozen yogurt or fat-free/low-fat ice cream.

 Dress it up.
 Add sliced strawberries or golden raisins for a more grown-up taste.

-Put peanut butter on a toasted whole-wheat English muffin; top with pear slices and honey.
+Put on a toasted whole-wheat English muffin; top with pear slices and honey.

 Blend peanut butter, a banana, 1 percent milk and a little vanilla extract for a smoothie for two.